Mir: Hygiene

 There were two space toilets (ASUs) on Mir, located in the core module and Kvant-2.
 They used a fan-driven suction system similar to the Space Shuttle Waste Collection System.
 The user is first fastened to the toilet seat, which was equipped with spring-loaded restraining bars to ensure a good seal.
 A lever operated a powerful fan and a suction hole slid open: the air stream carried the waste away.
 Solid waste was collected in individual bags which were stored in an aluminium container.
 Full containers were transferred to Progress spacecraft for disposal.
 Liquid waste was evacuated by a hose connected to the front of the toilet, with anatomically appropriate "urine funnel adapters" attached to the tube so both men and women could use the same toilet.
-Waste was collected and transferred to the Water Recovery System, where it was recycled back into drinking water, although this was usually used to produce oxygen via the Elektron system.Mir featured a shower, the Bania, located in Kvant-2.
+Waste was collected and transferred to the Water Recovery System, where it could be recycled back into drinking water, but was usually used to produce oxygen via the Elektron system.Mir featured a shower, the Bania, located in Kvant-2.
 It was an improvement on the units installed in previous Salyut stations, but proved difficult to use due to the time required to set up, use, and stow.
 The shower, which featured a plastic curtain and fan to collect water via an airflow, was later converted into a steam room; it eventually had its plumbing removed and the space was reused.
 When the shower was unavailable, crew members washed using wet wipes, with soap dispensed from a toothpaste tube-like container, or using a washbasin equipped with a plastic hood, located in the core module.
 Crews were also provided with rinse-less shampoo and edible toothpaste to save water.

 On a 1998 visit to Mir, bacteria and larger organisms were found to have proliferated in water globules formed from moisture that had condensed behind service panels.